"Romeo and Juliet" and the Old Religion: Hidden Alchemy Shakespeare

 A friend sent me an article called “Romeo and Juliet In A Nutshell” by Joseph Pearce for Crisis Magazine, a publication associated with the Catholic Church, and he asked my opinion.
 Mr. Pearce got a few things right- that Romeo & Juliet is a play about lust, not romance or love, and it's about the inevitable punishment of that lust.

-Naturally Mr. Pearce and I part company regarding the character of the Friar (Catholic Priest).
+Naturally Mr. Pearce and I part company regarding the character of Friar, the Catholic Priest.

 “But, soft! what light through yonder window breaks?